10 Symptoms of Boerhaave syndrome You Should Never Ignore

 Additionally, chest pain associated with Boerhaave syndrome may be exacerbated by certain body positions, such as lying flat or leaning forward.
 This positional aggravation of pain is a crucial characteristic that can help differentiate Boerhaave syndrome from other causes of chest pain.

-● Must Read: 10 Symptoms of borderline personality disorder You Should Never Ignore
+● Must Read: 10 Symptoms of sunburn You Should Never Ignore

 Difficulty Swallowing